qudini/qudini-reactive/qudini-reactive-logging/README.md

 If `com.newrelic.api.agent.NewRelic` is found in the classpath, errors will be pushed to [NewRelic](https://newrelic.com/) via `NewRelic.noticeError(errorOrMessage, params)`.

-The logging context will be passed through as `params`, as well as:

-- the timestamp,
-- the log level,
-- the logger,
-- the logged message.

 #### Sentry

 If `io.sentry.Sentry` is found in the classpath, errors will be pushed to [Sentry](https://sentry.io/) via `Sentry.captureEvent(event)`.

 Sentry's `environment` and `release` will be populated thanks to `com.qudini.reactive.utils.metadata.MetadataService` ([see the defaults and how to override them](https://github.com/qudini/qudini-reactive/tree/master/qudini-reactive-utils)).

-The log event will be used to populate the Sentry event.

 ### Reactive context creation